iTwin/viewer/packages/modules/web-viewer-react/README.md

 ##### Blank Connections

+- `location` - The spatial location for the blank connection.
+- `extents` - The volume of interest, in meters, centered around location
+- `iTwinId` - GUID for the iTwin (project, asset, etc.) that contains the iModel that you wish to views
-- `blankConnection` - Data to use to create the BlankConnection (name, location, extents, etc.).
-Note that this can't be used in conjunction with the iTwinId or iModelId prop.
+- **Note**: The props above cannot be used in conjunction with iModelId
+- **Note**: `authClient` props will be optional if only `location` and `extents` props are supplied.
+However, if the `iTwinId` prop also is passed into the Viewer component, `authClient` will be required.

 #### Optional